facebook/flipper/README.md

 ## Android SDK + Sample app

-Start up an android emulator and run the following in the project root:
+Startup an android emulator and run the following in the project root:
 ```
-./gradlew :sample:installDebug
+./gradlew :sample:install debug
 ```

 ## Documentation